Is Your Dog Aggressive? Here's What's Actually Going On

 No dog is aggressive, or submissive, or dominant, or ( insert label here ).

-We as human’s have put moral angle to it, whereby we’ve deemed these behaviors as aggressive/or bad, but really its a dog’s version of speaking loudly to get their point across.
+We as human’s have put moral angle to it.
+We’ve labeled these behaviors as “bad.”
+But really, it’s your dog’s version of speaking loudly to get their point across.

 Often dogs resort to aggressive behaviors if the people or other dog’s around them haven’t been paying attention to their more subtle signals of discomfort.
-Its usually when their whisper’s have been ignored, that they resort to the louder, more obvious, aggressive behaviors.
+It’s usually when their whispers have been ignored, that they resort to the louder more obvious behaviors.
+These are often described as “aggressive dog behavior”, but they’re actually your dog’s way of communicating discomfort.
 Below are some common situations where aggression might show up:

 Territorial Aggression: